Go

 static, which could be seen as a fourth deficiency in helmet design, was caused

-by the unstable sealer around the radio’s circuitry that would later, when
+by the unstable sealer around the radio’s circuitry that would later, when filled

-filled with water and sludge, prove to be disastrous when put to the test.
+with water and sludge, prove to be disastrous when put to the test.

-In addition to the problems of
+In addition to the problems

-hearing every verbal exchange, there was the attitude of the explorers,
+not hearing every verbal exchange, there was the attitude of the explorers,

 themselves, that no technology could overcome.
 Rifkin, Rezwit, and Vimml, who had gotten away with so much